Spanish coup of July 1936 in the Albacete province: July 25, Saturday

 Since early morning the loyalist aviation kept bombing Albacete; also the artillery laid fire on presumed rebel positions in the city.
 The insurgents hardly responded; their own artillery pieces failed, probably due to sabotage.
 The governmental troops, under a unified command of Balibrea, consisted of few hundred military and some 3,500 militiamen, which prepared for assault.
 Soon afterwards the loyalists entered the urban area, exchanging fire with the rebels.
 The latter started to withdraw towards the Guardia Civil barracks, and at 10 AM their radio message to Nationalist headquarters declared “desmoralización fuerzas extremada”.
 Shortly before mid-day Chápuli committed suicide shooting himself in the head.
 The last rebel radio message was sent at 12:40 PM and soon afterwards some 300 Guardias Civiles surrendered, while civilian volunteers tried to escape on their own.
 Martínez Morena was shot in unclear circumstances; according to some sources he was killed already as POW, on his way to prison.

 Approximately at the same time also Villarrobledo was overrun by the Toledo province militias; the rebel alcalde was killed while most of the Falangist defenders were dispersed.

 July 26, Sunday

-The remaining small pockets of rebellion were seized by the loyalists; they included Pozo Cañada, Alborea, Yeste, Balazote, La Gineta and Mahora.
-In some of them, e.g. in Alborea, the worker militias apprehended the rebels, in others the insurgents managed to flee.
-By the end of July 26. the province was entirely in governmental control and communication on the Madrid – Cartagena railway line was fully restored.
+The remaining small provincial pockets of rebellion were seized by the loyalists; they included Pozo Cañada, Alborea, Yeste, Balazote, La Gineta and Mahora.
+In some of these locations, e.g. in Alborea, the worker militias apprehended the rebels, in some others the insurgents managed to flee.
+By the end of July 26. the province was entirely in governmental control.
+Also communication on the Madrid – Cartagena railway line was fully restored.